haskell/cabal/doc/cabal-commands.rst

 such, there's a flag ``--enable-append`` to append the new configurations instead.
-Since overwriting is rather destructive in nature, a backup system is in place, which moves the old configuration to a ``cabal.project.local~`` file, this feature can also be disabled by using the ``--enable-overwrite`` flag.
+Since overwriting is rather destructive in nature, a backup system is in place, which moves the old configuration to a ``cabal.project.local~`` file, this feature can also be disabled by using the ``--enable-backup`` flag.

 cabal v2-update